Xipamide is a 'water tablet' (diuretic).

-- Speak to your doctor about how much water to drink each day whilst taking a diuretic, it may depend on your health and body weight.
+- Speak with your doctor about how much water to drink each day whilst taking a diuretic; it may depend on your health and body weight.

 - Drinking alcohol while you are on xipamide may make you feel dizzy.
 Alcohol can also act as a diuretic and make you dehydrated.
 Ask for your doctor's advice about whether you should avoid alcohol.

 - If you buy any medicines, check with a pharmacist that they are suitable to take alongside xipamide.

 - If you are having an operation or dental treatment, tell the person carrying out the treatment which medicines you are taking.